| Name | Title | Contact Details |

 Vice President of Quality and Regulatory Affairs | Profile |

-Afrivax is a Seattle, WA-based company in the Healthcare, Pharmaceuticals, and Biotech sector.
+Health Insight is a Las Vegas, NV-based company in the Healthcare, Pharmaceuticals, and Biotech sector.